Kuadrant/architecture/rfcs/0008-distributed-dns.md

 When a DNS Policy is marked for deletion the kuadrant operator will delete all relevant kuadrantRecords.

-Whenever a deleted kuadrantRecord is reconciled by the DNS Operator, it will remove any relevant records from the DNS Provider (i.e. any record with the clusterID prefix in the name. and any target with the clusterID in the target) for the deleted kuadrantZone's root host.
+Whenever a deleted kuadrantRecord is reconciled by the DNS Operator, it will remove any relevant records from the DNS Provider (i.e. any record with the clusterID prefix in the name. and any target with the clusterID in the target) for the deleted host.

 #### Prune dead ends from DNS Records

-If a KuadrantRecord is deleting, there is the potential that we are leaving behind a dead branch, which will need to be recursively cleaned until none remain.
+If a DNSRecord is deleting, there is the potential that we are leaving behind a dead end, which will need to be recursively cleaned until none remain.

-What is a dead branch?
-If a CNAME exists whose value is a record that does not exist, this CNAME will not resolve, as our DNS Records are structured similarly to a tree, this will be referenced as a "dead branch".
+What is a dead end?
+If a CNAME exists whose value is a record that does not exist, this CNAME will not resolve.

-The controller will need to work through the DNS Record and ensure that from hostname to A (or external CNAME) records is structurally sound and that any dead branches are removed, to do this, the DNS Operator will need to first read what is published in the provider zone:
+The controller will need to work through the DNS Record and ensure that from hostname to A (or external CNAME) records is structurally sound and that any dead ends are removed, to do this, the DNS Operator will need to first read what is published in the provider zone.

-#### Build ZoneRecord from the provider zone

-When the DNS Operator has finished reconciling a deleting kuadrantRecord it will pull the most recent records from the DNS Provider and construct a separate zoneRecord for the same root host as the deleting kuadrantRecord.

-#### Prune the zoneRecord

-It will recursively analyse the zoneRecord and ensure that it is structurally sound and that all records can be resolved to at least one external CNAME or A record.

-If during this pruning period the zoneRecord is modified, then these modifications will need to be sent to the DNS Provider to clean the zone.

-Once completed, the zoneRecord can be deleted (this may be possible to only reflect in memory completely).

-#### Removing the finalizer from kuadrantRecords
+#### Removing the finalizer from DNSRecord

-When a kuadrantRecord is reconciled, the DNS Operator should apply a finalizer to it.
+When a DNSRecord is reconciled, the DNS Operator should apply a finalizer to it.

-When a kuadrantRecord is being removed, the following must be successfully completed before the finalizer can be removed:
+When a DNSRecord is being removed, the following must be successfully completed before the finalizer can be removed:
 - Remove the local clusters records and targets from the relevant zone
 - Perform a prune on the relevant root host
 - Apply the results of the prune to the DNS Provider
+- re-queue for validation

 Only once these actions have all resolved should the finalizer be removed, and the kuadrantRecord allowed to be deleted.